codersaiful/woo-min-max-quantity-step-control-single/readme.txt

 == Changelog ==

+= 5.8 =
+* Cart page issue specially for Varition and simple product confliction on cart item has been solved.

 = 5.7 =
 * Modified: filter hook `wcmmq_single_product_min_max_condition` modified. added third param the $Min_Max_Controller object.
 Now user handle more effectively.
 * Ajax add to cart from shop/archive/taxonomy page has been fixed.